chettrick/stm32cubef4/Projects/STM32446E_EVAL/Demonstrations/readme.txt

 @par Hardware and Software environment

-  - This demonstration runs on STM32F446xx RevA devices.
+  - This demonstration runs on STM32F446xx devices.
   - This demonstration has been tested with STM32446E-EVAL RevB evaluation board.
   - Jumpers configuration:
       - JP4: <2-3> (used for USB device module)